 Many leaders make the mistake of thinking their job is to do a lot of the talking, making inspirational speeches to motivate the team, and preferentially carrying out the tasks that need a lot of talking.
-While they tend to fix the problems in ways they intuitively feel are the best, they also go on to be very vocal about the way they feel and deal throughout.
+While they tend to fix the problems in ways they intuitively feel are the best, they also are very vocal about the way they feel and deal throughout.

 However, leadership is much more subtle than this blustery approach that some extroverts might take.
-Unfortunately, this reigning notion of leadership creates a ton of pressure on the introverts to behave in a similar way rather than take it in their introvert leadership style.
+Unfortunately, this reigning notion of leadership creates a ton of pressure on the introverts to behave similarly rather than take it in their introvert leadership style.
 As Susan Cain, author of Quiet, says:

 There’s zero correlation between being the best talker and having the best ideas.

-A common failure of leadership is when they don’t properly listen, and think everyone else in their team move forward on the path they, as a leader, has chosen.
+A common failure of leadership is when they don’t properly listen, and think everyone else in their team moves forward on the path they, as a leader, have chosen.
 If you’re doing this, it means you’re no longer hearing the advice of those around you in your team.
 That can prove to be quite a costly leadership mistake.

 The good news is introvert leaders are much less likely to make this mistake as they naturally spend more time listening to their team members and less time talking to or at them.
-Their this quality of taking in the opinions of their squad is a far a better and acceptable way to find a better way forward.
+This quality of taking in the opinions of their squad is a far better and acceptable way to find a better way forward.

-So, if you’re an introvert, you will possibly be having a greater capacity of listening than your peers.
-Use that power to jacket up your introvert leadership book.
+So, if you’re an introvert, you will possibly have a greater capacity for listening than your peers.
+Use that power to add to your introvert leadership book.

 2. Lead With Equal Action

-Leaders are only really tested when the going gets rough.
-Leadership is truly tested when obstacles come in the way.
-Most people can lead successfully when it’s all smooth sailing and there are no drastic changes to the plan, but true leaders are revealed in the moments of adversity.
+Leaders are tested only when the going gets rough.
+Leadership gets its truest test when intricate obstacles arrive on the scene.
+Most people can lead successfully when it’s all smooth sailing and there are no drastic changes to the plan, but the moments of adversity reveal genuine leaders.
 In these cases, introverts are on the same footing as their more vocal extrovert peers.
-The way they prove their mettle in such moments are great introvert leadership examples remembered for a long time by their group.
+The way they prove their mettle in such moments is great introvert leadership examples remembered for a long time by their group.

 That’s because when there are tough times, the leader that will get his team through the storm is the one that leads by example — by doing what needs to be done and being the first in the fray.
 It’s not the leader who just blusters and becomes the center of attention, calling out to those around.

 The introvert leader will look at the challenge squarely to analyze how it can be resolved, and tow in their team to sail through with determination and strength.
-Their these actions are what gets the job done in these times of adversity.
+These actions are what get the job done in these times of adversity.

-Now, since introverts can take action whenever it’s needed, just as well as extroverts, why do would any introvert tend to place themselves on a lower leadership pedestal?
-If it’s action time, then you introverts are equally good leaders as any extrovert.
+Now, since introverts can take action whenever it’s needed, equally well as extroverts, why do would any introvert place themselves on a lower leadership pedestal?
+If it’s action time, then you introverts are as talented leaders as any extrovert.

 So, lead with equal action, and equal conviction, as any other leader.